 When that happens, this is where fertilisers are needed to keep the soil rich with nutrients to keep your houseplants healthy and happy.

-Indoor plants are always susceptible to dust that circulates inside your home, leading to all sorts of problems.
+Indoor plants in Singapore are always susceptible to dust that circulates inside your home, leading to all sorts of problems.
 Dust can clog the pores of the leaves and block light absorption, keeping transpiration from taking place.

 It’s recommended to carefully wipe your plant’s leaves with a moist paper towel at least once a week.